-The fund may purchase unrated securities, which are not rated by a Rating Agency but that the Sub-Adviser or sub-sub-adviser determines are of comparable quality to the rated securities in which the fund may invest.
+The fund may purchase unrated securities, which are not rated by a Rating Agency but that the Sub-Adviser determines are of comparable quality to the rated securities in which the fund may invest.
 Unrated securities may be less liquid than comparable rated securities, because dealers may not maintain daily markets in such securities and retail markets for many of these securities may not exist.
-As a result, the fund's ability to sell these securities when, and at a price, the Sub-Adviser or sub-sub-adviser deems appropriate may be diminished.
-Investing in unrated securities involves the risk that the Sub-Adviser or sub-sub-adviser may not accurately evaluate the security's comparative credit rating.
-To the extent that the fund invests in unrated securities, the fund's success in achieving its investment objective may depend more heavily on the Sub-Adviser's or sub-sub-adviser's credit analysis than if the fund invested exclusively in rated securities.
+As a result, the fund's ability to sell these securities when, and at a price, the Sub-Adviser deems appropriate may be diminished.
+Investing in unrated securities involves the risk that the Sub-Adviser may not accurately evaluate the security's comparative credit rating.
+To the extent that the fund invests in unrated securities, the fund's success in achieving its investment objective may depend more heavily on the Sub-Adviser's credit analysis than if the fund invested exclusively in rated securities.